Introduction

 • The process deallocates the memory from userland

-• Thus, the process can read and write to a selection of pages that can be reused by the kernel as kernel memory
+• Thus, the process can read and write to a selection of pages that can be reused by the kernel as kernel memory without the kernel knowing!

 What does this give us, as the attacker?
 Assuming the kernel decides to reallocate N of the freed pages as kernel memory, we now have the ability to read and write to N pages of random kernel memory from userspace.
 This is an extremely powerful primitive, because if an important kernel object is allocated on one of the pages we can still access, we can overwrite values and manipulate it to our liking.